vikitaotiz/viki-twitter/README.md

 ## Getting Started

-- Ensure you have rails installed by running 'rails -v'.
-Otherwise run 'gem install rails'
+- Ensure you have rails installed by running `rails -v`.
+Otherwise run `gem install rails`
 - Click on the `Code` green button
 - By the right end of the read-only input containing the repository link click the clipboard icon to copy the link
 - In your local PC, open your terminal in the folder you would like to clone the repository into